baoqingjia/PD-RAN/README.md

 ### 3.2 Data Conversion

 Use the **'scripts/pdata2txt.m'** script to perform batch conversion of common NMR (Bruker) data formats to the required text format (.txt).
 The `data/samples/topspin_formats_data/` directory contains example TopSpin format data that you can use to practice the conversion process.

+For enhanced training, run **'scripts/pdata2txt_dataaug.m'** to convert conventional NMR data into .txt files and apply phase-expansion–based data augmentation, thereby improving the performance of the neural network.

 ## 4. Model Usage